 - Stores also have a few items that are super cheap to get people into the store.
 Keep an eye out for these products and stock up if they are something that you use.

-- Ask if your store will match their competitors coupons.
+- Ask if your local store will match their competitors coupons.

 - Stick your meal plan where everyone can see it so the family knows what they are allowed to eat at each meal.
 This avoids kids snacking on ingredients you were going to use for a recipe.